Common Types of Truck Accidents

 Rear-End Collisions, Rollovers, Jackknife Crashes and More

 Each truck accident is a unique situation with different factors involved.
 But there are common types of crashes.
 While each is different, all types can cause serious injury.

 - improper braking

 - no zone accidents

-Michael D. Christensen Law Offices has been helping the victims of truck accidents in greater Columbus for 15 years.
+Michael D. Christensen Law Offices has been helping the victims of truck accidents in greater Columbus for many years.
 If you've been hurt in any of the types of truck accidents listed on this page, contact us today to learn how we can fight the insurance and trucking companies to get compensation for your injuries.
 Don't see your truck accident type?
 Don't hesitate to call us and describe your accident.
 You may be entitled to compensation.

 Large trucks traveling at high speeds are not easy to stop.
 They have brakes, but all truck brakes have limitations.